Skip to the article content

 Your phone and internet provider should arrange for an nbn approved installer to call you and organise a visit to your premises to connect you.

-nbn HFC Preparing guide
+nbn HFC Preparing Guide (PDF 14 MB)

 Self-installation for eligible premises